-Why did it take some so long to think up chicken thighs with balsamic barbecue sauce?
+Why did it take someone so long to think up chicken thighs with balsamic barbecue sauce?
 Simple, easy, and made with pantry staples, such as ketchup, honey, balsamic vinegar, and soy sauce, this meal comes together quickly.
 Take advantage of late-season corn to round out the meal.

 Chicken Thighs with Balsamic Barbecue Sauce